freedyfazbear/EpicGuard/README.md

 | /guard analyze <nick/address>                | Displays detailed information about the specified address or nickname. |
 | /guard status                                | Toggles live attack information on actionbar.                          |
 | /guard save                                  | Forces save to the database.                                           |

-## ⚠️ Current state of the project
-I (xxneox) am basically the only maintainer of this project.
-I don't have time to work on it anymore, so it's only getting bugfixes and important changes.
-Support is only given for important issues.
-This repository *might* get archived at any time.

 ## 🔧 Using EpicGuard API in your project:
 The api is not very advanced, and there is not much you can do with it for now.